-According to the Administrative Rules of Procedure of the University of Lapland, the dean of the faculty decides on the inclusion of a course or study module into a degree.
-In practice, the decision-making power rests on the head of study affairs in all four faculties.
+According to the Administrative Rules of Procedure of the University of Lapland, the head of study affairs of the faculty decides on the inclusion of a course or study module into a degree.

 Substitutions and inclusions concerning doctoral studies are determined by the process supervisor.
 However, substitutions concerning courses arranged by the Doctoral School are determined by the responsible teacher.